Written By Liz Oakes

 In some men the problem may relate to genetic factors, but it far more common for it to relate to diet.

-If the conditions are there for it to occur, including drinking too much and/or eating rich food and obesity, you may find that a painful gout episode may occur caused by these factors.
+If the conditions are there for it to occur, including drinking too much and/or eating rich food and being obese, you may find that a painful gout episode may occur caused by these factors.